SGrondin/bottleneck/README.md

 #### Increase Interval

 In this example, we throttle jobs to meet the Shopify API Rate Limits.
-The Shopify API allows the user to send 40 requests initially, then every second grants 2 more requests up to a maximum of 40.
+Users are allowed to send 40 requests initially, then every second grants 2 more requests up to a maximum of 40.

 ```js
 const limiter = new Bottleneck({